By Ted Lipien

 Howard Fast, Being Red (Boston: Houghton Mifflin Company, 1990), 18-19.

-The State Department denied Houseman’s request for a U.S. passport for his planned official U.S. government travel abroad.
-The addendum to the Welles memorandum stated that military authorities, most likely the U.S. Army Intelligence (G-2), concurred with the State Department’s decision that Houseman should not travel outside of the United States for the duration of the war.
+What doomed Houseman’s federal career was the State Department’s decision to deny his request for a U.S. passport for his planned official U.S. government travel abroad.
+The addendum to the Welles memorandum stated that military authorities, most likely the U.S. Army Intelligence (G-2), concurred with the State Department’s conclusion that Houseman should not travel outside the United States for the duration of the war.

 “Only worry would be allegedly extreme leftist views, which possibly misunderstood and exaggerated in gossip.”